 - Add/Drop Courses: A student dropping co-requisites of a nursing course will also be required to drop the applicable nursing course.

-- Readmission: Students seeking readmission to the Department of Nursing will have their coursework evaluated by the Academic Standards Committee of the Department of Nursing.
+- Readmission: Students seeking readmission to the School of Nursing will have their coursework evaluated by the Academic Standards Committee of the School of Nursing.
 Upper division nursing credits taken more than five years before admission will be evaluated for applicability to the student’s new program of study.

 R.N.
 Licensure